Home

 ©SRI International, CC BY-SA 3.0, via Wikimedia Commons – Original / License

 The first production workstation and mouse were made in 1967.
-The mouse, as well as other advanced technologies, were demonstrated by Douglas Engelbart in the famous demonstration of experimental computer technologies on December 9th, 1968.
+Douglas Engelbart demonstrated the mouse and other advanced technologies in the famous demonstration of experimental computer technologies on December 9th, 1968.
 Known as “The Mother of All Demos,” Engelbart featured the introduction of the computer mouse, video conferencing, teleconferencing, email, hypertext, word processing, hypermedia, object addressing and dynamic file linking, bootstrapping, and a collaborative real-time editor.

-Engelbart, the inventor of one of the most popular computer interface devices ever, didn’t receive any royalties for inventing the first computer mouse or any other evolution of this invention.
+Engelbart, the inventor of one of the most popular computer interface devices, didn’t receive royalties for inventing the first computer mouse or any subsequent evolution of this invention.

 Modern-day wireless computer mouse.